jpatterson933/office-roster-generator/README.md

 # Testing Instrutions

 To test, make sure you follow the installation instructions above.
-Then check your package.json and make sure you have jest inside your scripts.
-Open up your terminal, type in npm run tests, and watch the tests that are installed in the __tests__ file either pass or fail.
+Once the application has been coloned onto your computer, run an npm install inside of your open terminal. <br> Once inside of your terminal, type npm run test and watch the tests that are installed in the __tests__ file either pass or fail.
 At this point ALL tests should pass and there should be no errors when you first git clone.
 If errors begin generating, you will know you have done something wrong.

 [Back to Top](#table-of-contents)